SAP/ui5-webcomponents/docs/Assets.md

 Unless you are developing a Web Components package of your own, you don't need to import the assets directly from the `localization` package but rather from the package(s) containing the actual Web Components you'll be using in your app.

-### `theme-base` package
+### `theming` package

-The `theme-base` package provides common parameters for all themes.
+The `theming` package provides common parameters for all themes.

 `import "@ui5/webcomponents-theming/dist/Assets.js";`

-Unless you are developing a Web Components package of your own, you don't need to import the assets directly from the `theme-base` package, but rather from the package(s) containing the actual Web Components you'll be using in your app.
+Unless you are developing a Web Components package of your own, you don't need to import the assets directly from the `theming` package, but rather from the package(s) containing the actual Web Components you'll be using in your app.

 ### `main` package

 The `main` package's `Assets.js` import provides package-specific additional theming parameters and i18n assets.
-All assets from the `base` and `theme-base` packages are also imported automatically so you don't have to worry about them.
+All assets from the `base` and `theminge` packages are also imported automatically so you don't have to worry about them.

 `import "@ui5/webcomponents/dist/Assets.js";`